epam/edp-keycloak-operator/docs/api.md

-KeycloakRealmRoleBatchStatus defines the observed state of KeycloakRealmRoleBatch
+KeycloakRealmRoleBatchStatus defines the observed state of KeycloakRealmRoleBatch.

 <table>
     <thead>